AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-05-10-9-Tips-for-Tsubuyaki-Processing.md

 In conclusion he also adds:

-<quote>[...] but beware, you're dangerously close from entering the world of functional programming.
+<blockquote>[...] but beware, you're dangerously close from entering the world of functional programming.
 In no time, you'll be creating functions that return functions, want to curry all your functions and so on.
-(I'm personally in love with this way of writing code.)</quote>
+(I'm personally in love with this way of writing code.)</blockquote>

 So there's that, go show <a href='https://twitter.com/JulienPradet'>Julien</a> some love, he makes some cool gen-art and <a href='https://www.twitch.tv/superroipatate'>streams live coding on twitch</a> every monday and saturday.
 Also join the birbsnest, it's a lovely community.